 Yet, most of the waste produced in Britain such as plastic bottles are never sustainably disposed of.
 The plastic bottles are mostly never recycled, either commercially or domestically.
-If you care about your environment, this fact more than makes the case for using reputable companies such as Clearabee for rubbish clearance.
+If you care about your environment, this fact more than makes the case for using reputable companies.

-Here are more startling facts about waste produced in Britain.
+Here are more interesting facts about waste management in Britain.

 Recycling Plastic Bags